ocaml/dune/doc/concepts.rst

 it is recommended to write a small OCaml program and use the DSL to invoke it.
 You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or :ref:`configurator` for configuration related tasks.
-You can also use ``dune-action-plugin`` to express program dependencies directly in the source code.
+You can also use :ref:`dune-action-plugin` to express program dependencies directly in the source code.

 The following constructions are available: